Italy

 (a) Flight Lieutenant Peter Gardner Kebble of Hal Far Fighter Flight, flying in Hurricane (P2623); shot down and killed.

-(b) Claimed in combat with either 274 Squadron or 73 Squadron.
+(c) Claimed in combat with either 274 Squadron or 73 Squadron, which didn’t suffer any losses.

 Sources: